Custom Lockout Tagout Placards Built for Your Equipment

 Machine-Specific LOTO Placards

 The core product.
-Custom-designed for each individual piece of equipment, covering all energy sources, isolation points, and lockout sequences.
+Custom-designed for each piece of equipment, covering all energy sources, isolation points, and lockout sequences.
 Built from your machine data, installed accurately the first time.

 Single Point Identifiers